Time for Government to end the social care charging scandal

 This means that Disabled and older people who rely on social care support have not benefited from that increase in benefit rates, as the benefits increase goes in care charges to the Council funding the care and support.
 You can see the amounts the Government thinks people should live on in The DHSC Circular

 The Minimum Income Guarantee was set up to ensure that disabled people can retain a certain income level to cover their living costs.
-However, the necessary amounts vary greatly.
+But the rate has not been increased by the Treasury since 2016/17 despite the fact that Disabled people have faced increases in disability related costs as well as rent, food and utilities over the last four years.
+Moreover, the amounts vary greatly.
 For example, most working-age Disabled People are expected to live on a basic rate of £91.40 per week, while people of Pension Credit age can keep back £189.00 to cover the same basic costs.

 Most Disability benefits can be taken into account as income.
 Where this is the case, the Charging Regulations say that a Council must disregard disability benefit money that is being spent on essential disability-related goods or services that the Council is not providing.

 However, people have to prove their extra disability costs through a very burdensome and bureaucratic process.
 This creates a system where benefits given by one government department get taken away by local authorities.
 Moreover, social care charges vary across English local authorities, making an unfair postcode lottery.

 Impact of Covid pandemic

 The pandemic has exacerbated this situation.
 Thousands of disabled and older people throughout the Covid pandemic have experienced social care cuts and increases in care charging.
 Families are struggling to make ends meet and pay the week’s shopping bill.
 In some cases, people must make an unenviable choice of heating the home or putting food on the table.
 Others are being pushed into debt.